001426383/HC3-Project/readme.txt

 	- Pressing on a Song in Queue will jump to the Song instead.

 NON-Functioning Features: (Features that are either not working or not implemented)
- - The slider for track-changing does not work.
+ - The slider for the track-changing bar does not work.
 	- Assume, sliding the button will move it left or right within the bounded area.
 Where sliding to the end will also change the background colour to yellow.
- - The slider for song-seeking does not work.
+ - The slider for the song-seeking bar does not work.
 	- Assume, sliding the button will move it left or right within the bounded area.
  - Swiping gesture not implemented.
 	- Assume, swiping (left/right) on the album art will also change the current track.